soumi-udel/soumi-udel.github.io/ictpodcast.md

 ### Episode 3.

-Anusha Pusuluri (ICT B. Chem.
-Eng.
-2013) discusses her PhD, which she obtained from the [Mitragotri lab](https://drugdelivery.seas.harvard.edu/), in the field of drug delivery.
+Anusha Pusuluri (ICT B. Tech.
+Pharmaceuticals 2013) discusses her PhD, which she obtained from the [Mitragotri lab](https://drugdelivery.seas.harvard.edu/), in the field of drug delivery.

+ERRATUM: The voiceover incorrectly mentions Anusha's class to be 'ICT B. Chem.
+Engg.'
+This will be rectified shortly.

 Keywords: Drug Delivery, Apatamers, Breast Cancer.